-Due to COVID-19 concerns, there will be no field trips to stores or other destinations this year.
 Field trips can be a valuable part of the learning experience.
-Our classes go on regular walks through our neighborhood, and every child is required to have a signed permission slip for these walks on file.
-Periodically, classes go on field trips beyond our neighborhood to highlight various aspects of their curriculum, for which we will send an additional field trip permission form.
+Our classes go on regular walks through our neighborhood, and permission for this part of our curriculum in granted in our supplemental registration forms.
+On rare occassion, classes go on field trips beyond our neighborhood to highlight various aspects of their curriculum, for which we will send an additional field trip permission form.
 Parent/guardian volunteers are needed for supervision of the children and sometimes for transportation.
 While family participation makes these special experiences possible, it also gives families an opportunity for active involvement in the preschool.
 When on field trips, please follow the instructions of the teachers.
 Please do not purchase anything, including food, for your child(ren) or any other children while on these trips.